sulakshapadti/Let-us-talk-through-gesture-vocalizer/README.md

 Yashaswini M,
 Sulaksha Sayeesh Padti.

-Under the guidence of:
+Under the guidance of:
-Prof. Prasad A M, Assistant Professor, CSE, DSCE bangalore. and
+Prof. Prasad A M, Assistant Professor, CSE, DSCE Bangalore. and
 Mr. Sumit Sagar, Co-Guide, Walmart-Retail.

-"Let us talk through gesture vocalizer" is an IoT based project Which Recognizes the Sign language gestures and produce outputin the form of text and voice using the mobile application.
+"Let us talk through gesture vocalizer" is an IoT-based project Which Recognizes Sign language gestures and produces output in the form of text and voice using the mobile application.

-Hardware Coonnection:
+Hardware Connection:

-Attach Copper sheets to each figer tips and place jumper wires to each fingers.
+Attach Copper sheets to each fingertip and place jumper wires on each finger.

 1} Arduino Nano: